videomat-org/iframe-player/README.md

 # iframe-player
-(random start time) autoplay video player in an iframe
+autoplay video player in an iframe (with random start time)

 ## but why?
 * loading bar bug-fix on iphone ios